JorgeCardona/satellite_notifier/README.md

     steps:
       - name: Checkout repository
         uses: actions/checkout@v2
+        # This step checks out the repository to the runner, allowing the workflow to access the code.

       - name: Set up Python
         uses: actions/setup-python@v2
         with:
           python-version: '3.x'
+        # This step sets up the Python environment with the specified version.

       - name: Install dependencies
         run: |
           python -m pip install --upgrade pip
           pip install requests
+        # This step upgrades pip and installs the necessary dependencies for the script.

       - name: Run script
         env:
           SATELLITE_API_KEY: ${{ secrets.SATELLITE_API_KEY }}